adams85/bundling/README.md

 Just like in the case of run-time bundling, install the required NuGet packages first.
 On top of that you need to **make sure that the core library is referenced** as well:

-    Install-Package Karambolo.AspNetCore.Bundling
+    dotnet add package Karambolo.AspNetCore.Bundling

-This package contains some files which are necessary to extend the build process and make the design-time method work.
+(This package contains some files which are necessary to extend the build process and make the design-time method work.)

+Prior to version 3.0 the step above automatically enabled the .NET Core CLI extension `dotnet bundle` by adding the necessary [DotNetCliToolReference](https://docs.microsoft.com/en-us/dotnet/core/tools/extensibility) to your project.
+However, [*DotNetCliToolReference* is more or less obsolete now](https://github.com/dotnet/sdk/issues/3115), so version 3.0 swithes to [the newer approach introduced in NET Core 2.1](https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools).

+Thus, **from version 3.0 on, you also need to install the .Net Core CLI extension manually**.
+In return, you have multiple options to choose from:

+* You can make the tool globally available on your development machine. dotnet tool install -g dotnet-bundlingtools
+* You can install the tool into a specific directory. dotnet tool install --tool-path .tools dotnet-bundlingtools
+* You can make the tool available in your project only.
+(Please note that [Local Tools](https://stu.dev/dotnet-core-3-local-tools/) are available since .NET Core 3 only.) dotnet new tool-manifest dotnet tool install dotnet-bundlingtools

 After installing the necessary components, check if everything has been set up correctly: issue the `dotnet bundle --version` command in your project folder.